nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`.
 * By default, the find command conduct a general search for the individual.
 Hence, the order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* A client's name, phone nunmber, address, email and tag can be searched.
+* A client's name, phone number, address, email and tag can be searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * clients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`